Institute for Biodiversity Law and Policy

 - Each year, the Institute offers the Edward and Bonnie Foreman Biodiversity Lecture Series.
 The lectures are open to the public and provide interdisciplinary perspectives and dialogue about important environmental issues.

 - The ELI-Stetson Wetlands Workshop is an annual event held in the fall with the renowned Washington-based Environmental Law Institute.
 The proceedings are captured in a special issue of ELI's National Wetlands Newsletter.
-On November 13, 2014, Stetson hosted the second annual workshop.
+On November 13, 2014, Stetson hosted the second annual workshop, and the third annual workshop will be held at Stetson Law on November 12, 2015.

 - Service opportunities are available for students at a local, national, and international level.
 Recent projects include researching sea turtle protection legislation in Latin America and the Caribbean, working with the U.S. Fish and Wildlife Service on endangered species issues in California, designating Chassahowitzka National Wildlife Refuge as a Ramsar Site, and conducting beach clean-ups.